robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 Evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy

 ???
-Hopefully, you can recall that the Trustworthiness Context as part of our Systems Security Engineering framework is setup to develop an evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy.
+We have some guidance in the systems security engineering framework to develop demonstrably trustworthy technology.
+If you recall, the Trustworthiness Context our engineering framework is setup to develop an evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy.

 We looked at the problem context using requirements engineering techniques.
-Now we switch gears and talk about assurance cases as part of the trustworthiness context.
+Now we switch gears and talk about **assurance cases** as part of the trustworthiness context.

 ---